-Distribution substations reduce voltage from 115 kV to 12 kV, which is ~~Puget Sound Energy~~ PSE and TEC's standard distribution voltage. ~~From the distribution substations, The~~ 12 kV feeders distribute the power ~~from these distribution substations~~ to the individual customers.
+115 kV to 12 kV, which is PSE and TEC's standard distribution voltage.
+From the distribution substations, 12 kV feeders distribute the power to the individual customers.
 In residential areas, which is the predominate user in North Bend, winter outage scenarios usually determine when new distribution capacity improvements are needed.